 Students learn not only to carry out engineering design, but also to become better designers.
 It is not only important to produce great engineering designs through PERSEID process, it is equally important to communicate those ideas effectively: students will give presentations and create written material, such as technical reports, to enhance their skills.

 The 2021/2022 projects included: Infrastructure for Self-Driving Vehicles, McMaster Recycling Plant, 3D Printed Housing for Canadian Neighbourhoods and Source Water Monitoring

 April 29, 2022

 The multi-disciplinary integrated learning course, 3PX3, completes the “design spine” from the Pivot.
-It will have students develop skills in engineering design, project management, and engineering economics through a term-long project that addresses current issues in society.
+It has students develop skills in engineering design, project management, and engineering economics through a term-long project that addresses current issues in society.

 Students individually apply discipline-specific analysis tools to develop models, use them to determine the economic impact of potential design decisions and optimize as a team to determine best set of design decisions in the context of the complete project